eonx-com/easy-monorepo/packages/EasyStandard/readme.md

 ### Prepare configuration file

-You can use one of next the names for configuration: `easy-coding-standard.yml`, `easy-coding-standard.yaml`, `ecs.yml`, `ecs.yaml` or `ecs.php`.
-Create this file in root folder of project.
+You can use one of the following names for configuration: `easy-coding-standard.yml`, `easy-coding-standard.yaml`, `ecs.yml`, `ecs.yaml` or `ecs.php`.
+Create this file in the root folder of the project.

-Basic structure of configuration:
+The basic structure of configuration:
 ```php
 // ecs.php
 declare(strict_types=1);